Queens Workers Compensation Attorney

 The benefits regarding a workers compensation claim vary from state to state, but generally hold the same rules.
 Most states have a “no fault system”.
 The system states that the injured does not need to prove negligence for the injury – they must only prove that they were indeed injured while at the workplace.
 It is also required that employers with at least one employee, carry workers’ compensation insurance in order to pay the benefits for a possible claim.

 The process for filing a workers compensation claim is fairly straightforward.
 As soon as you receive a work injury and address any immediate medical concerns, you must notify your employer and request a workers’ compensation form.
-It’s crucial for you to understand your rights if you suffer an injury at work and start the process of filing a claim for workers’ compensation.
+It’s crucial for you to understand your rights if you suffer an injury at work – our Queens workers compensation lawyers can help you start the process of filing a claim and can answer any questions you may have about your workplace injury claim.

 Filing for workers’ compensation is a protected action, meaning your employer is legally forbidden from taking any adverse actions against you for filing a claim, even though insurance premiums may increase and your employer may perceive your absence from work as a loss of productivity.
 If an employer takes any negative actions against an employee because of a protected action, this is retaliation.
 Any of the following may constitute retaliation: